Judiciary of Louisiana: Courts of Appeal

-District Courts
+District courts

-The District Courts of Louisiana are the main trial courts of general jurisdiction.
+The District courts of Louisiana are the main trial courts of general jurisdiction.

-Parish and City Courts
+Parish and city courts

-The Parish and City Courts hear misdemeanor, juvenile, traffic, small claims, and family law cases.
+The parish and city courts hear misdemeanor, juvenile, traffic, small claims, and family law cases.

-Mayors' Courts
+Mayors' courts

-The Mayors' Courts of Louisiana hear misdemeanor and traffic cases.
+The Louisiana Mayors' Courts hears misdemeanor and traffic cases, as well as utility debts within the municipality of less than $5,000.

 Justice of the Peace Courts

-The Justice of the Peace Courts of Louisiana hear small claims and traffic cases.
+The Justice of the Peace Courts of Louisiana hear small claims cases.

 Administration

 The Chief Justice of the Louisiana Supreme Court is the chief administrator of the judiciary of Louisiana.

 The Judiciary Commission of Louisiana may recommend the Supreme Court censure, suspend with or without salary, remove from office, or involuntarily retire a judge for willful misconduct relating to his official duty, willful and persistent failure to perform his duty, persistent and public conduct prejudicial to the administration of justice that brings the judicial office into disrepute, and conduct while in office which would constitute a felony, or conviction of a felony, as well as disqualify a judge from exercising any judicial function, without loss of salary, during pending disciplinary proceedings in the Supreme Court, and involuntarily retire a judge for disability that seriously interferes with the performance of his duties and that is or is likely to become permanent.
 The Commission consists of nine members who shall serve four-year terms: one court of appeal judge and two district judges selected by the Supreme Court; two attorneys admitted to the practice of law for at least ten years and one attorney admitted to the practice of law for at least three but not more than ten years, selected by the Conference of Court of Appeal judges; and three citizens, not lawyers, judges or public officials, selected by the Louisiana District Judges Association.
 It was created in 1968 by an amendment to Article I, constitution of 1921, and is continued in existence by Article V, Section 25, Constitution of 1974.
 The Judiciary Commission of Louisiana has promulgated the Code of Judicial Conduct of Louisiana, and is governed by the Rules of the Judiciary Commission of Louisiana as promulgated by the Supreme Court.

 The Louisiana Attorney Disciplinary Board is tasked with the responsibility of investigating all allegations of lawyer misconduct and with the responsibility of making recommendations to the Court when discipline is warranted.
 It was established by the Supreme Court of Louisiana in 1990.
 The Board has promulgated the Louisiana Rules of Professional Conduct.

 The Judicial Council of the Supreme Court of Louisiana serves as a research arm for the Supreme Court and often acts as a resource center where ideas for simplifying and expediting judicial procedures and/or correcting shortcomings in the system are studied.